Hiking For Her logo with words and graphic of blue female backpacker with backpack and hiking pole

 Here's one of the brands I use, available in a mind bending variety of flavors:

-Another way to purify water (remove ALL microscopic pathogens, including viruses) is to add chemicals to it.
+Another way to purify water (remove the threat of ALL microscopic pathogens, including viruses) is to add chemicals to it.

-Chlorine (think household bleach) and iodine both mess up microbes, so pick your poison (literally).
+Chlorine (think household bleach) and iodine both mess up all microbes, so pick your poison (literally).

 But wait, won't it poison you, too?